Answer to Question #10940 Submitted to "Ask the Experts"

 The average effective dose for a panoramic image is 0.016 mSv (millisieverts), so for all eight panoramic images the effective dose would be 0.128 mSv.
 For comparison, the average adult receives an effective dose of about 0.0085 mSv per day from naturally occurring radiation in the environment (background radiation).
 An effective dose of 0.128 mSv is equivalent to just over two weeks (15 days) of background radiation.

-Regarding the risk from an exposure of 0.128 mSv, the Health Physics Society has a position statement titled, “Radiation Risk in Perspective,” which states, in part, “There is substantial and convincing scientific evidence for health risks following high-dose exposures.
-However, below 50–100 mSv, risks of health effects are either too small to be observed or are nonexistent.”
+Regarding the risk from an exposure of 0.128 mSv, the Health Physics Society has a position statement titled, “Radiation Risk in Perspective,” which states, in part, that "below levels of about 100 mSv above background from all sources combined, the observed radiation effects in people are not statistically different from zero."
+In other words, the risk, if it exists, is too small to be seen.
 As you can see, your radiation dose is well below that which health effects can be attributed to radiation.

 The information used in the above answer was supplied by one our dentist experts.
 He also suggested that although the treatment of TMJ dysfunction is not a recognized dental specialty, there are dentists who limit their practices to this area.
 He suggests that you may want to consider seeking care from one of these dentists.